-In Alzheimer’s disease and related disorders, tau proteins aggregate into filaments.
+Tau proteins are microtubule-associated proteins which regulate polymerization and stability of microtubules (Weingarten et al., 1975).
+Moreover, tau proteins are also involved in many non-microtubular functions (Sotiropoulos et al., 2017).
+In Alzheimer’s disease and related disorders, these tau proteins aggregate into filaments.
 Tau proteins in these filaments are phosphorylated.

-Most of the phosphorylation sites are also found in physiological conditions.
-However, the phospho-Ser422 is considered as an abnormal site of phosphorylation and is found in several diseases with neurofibrillary degeneration (Bussière et al. 1999).
-This phospho-Ser422 is correlated with the severity of neuronal pathology in Alzheimer's disease (Augustinack et al. 2002) and is also an epitope encountered in numerous Tau transgenic mouse models.
-With such characteristics, this epitope has also been targeted in many immunotherapy approaches (Troquier et al. 2012 ; Collin et al. 2014).
+Most of the phosphorylation sites are also found in physiological conditions ().
+However, the phospho-Ser422 is considered as an abnormal site of phosphorylation and is found in several diseases with tau aggregation (Bussière et al. 1999).
+This phospho-Ser422 residue is correlated with the severity of neuronal pathology in Alzheimer's disease (Augustinack et al. 2002) and is also an epitope encountered in numerous Tau transgenic mouse models (Troquier et al. 2012 ; Collin et al. 2014; Tautou et al., 2021) With such characteristics, this epitope has also been targeted in many immunotherapy approaches (Troquier et al. 2012 ; Collin et al. 2014).

 The monoclonal antibody Clone 2H9 (Ref.
 4BDX-1501) is directed against phospho-Ser422 and does not cross-react with the unphosphorylated Ser422 peptide by ELISA.
 This antibody is useful by immunoblotting to detect pS422 epitope in brain homogenates from patients presenting a Tauopathy.
 By immunohistochemistry, this reference has been shown to label neurofibrillary tangles in Alzheimer patients and Tau transgenic brain sections.
 This monoclonal antibody is also suitable for immunotherapy in experimental models of Tauopathies.
 This specific biomarker (Ref.
-4BDX-1501) of neurofibrillary degeneration is actually the only one mouse monoclonal antibody on the market.
+4BDX-1501) of neurofibrillary degeneration is currently one of the rare mouse monoclonal antibodies on the market.

 The pathological epitope at phosphorylated serine 422 of Tau is found in Alzheimer ‘s disease, argyrophilic grain dementia (Tolnay et al., 2002) but also several other tauopathies including down syndrome, corticobasal degeneration, progressive supranuclear palsy, pick’s disease and frontotemporal dementia linked to mutation of MAPT gene (Bussière et al., 1999 ; Sergeant et al. 1999).

 Phospho-serine 422 epitope is also observed in tau aggregates in inclusion body myotisis (Maurage et al., 2004).
-Recently it was shown that the phosphorylation of tau at serine 422 protects tau from caspase cleavage (Sandhu et al., 2017).
+Furthermore, the phosphorylation of tau at serine 422 protects tau from caspase cleavage (Sandhu et al., 2017).

 In Alzheimer’s disease, phosphorylated tau at serine 422 is found in pre-tangle neurons (Guillozet-Bongaarts et al., 2016), and detection of phosphorylated serine 422 tau epitope is correlated with the disease neuropathology and cognitive decline (Vana et al., 2011).

-In parallel, the Anti-Tau [pS199] antibody (Ref.
+In parallel, our company proposes other reliable tools for medical research.
+For instance, the Anti-Tau [pS199] antibody (Ref.
 4BDX-1502) detects specifically Tau hyperphosphorylation at serine 199 at early steps of neurofibrillary degeneration in human brain tissue or in animal models of tauopathies.

 Clearly, Tau protein phosphorylation at serine 199 is an early marker of neurofibrillary degeneration in Alzheimer’s patients (Maurage et al. 2003).
 Phosphorylated serine 199 epitope is also found in other tauopathies such as progressive supranuclear palsy (Wray et al., 2008).
 Interestingly, the neurons of young individuals were also shown to express the serine 199 phosphorylated tau-epitope as published in an article of Maurage et al. 2001, using the 4BioDX antibody (Ref.
 4BDX-1502) in the paper entitled “A paradoxical expression of serine 199 phosphorylated tau-epitope is found in the hippocampus of young individual”.